Skip to content

 How categories relate to templates

-• It applies to all assets in that category
+• It applies to all assets in that category and all of its subcategories

 • Scheduled checks are generated automatically for matching assets